What if the video has no or low volume?

 Can't resolve your issue?

 We’re always trying to improve the viewing experience of our online stream.
-Your feedback goes a long way in helping us understand common issues viewers are experiencing.
+Your feedback goes a long way in helping us understand more about you and your experience.